tier4/caret_doc/docs/design/software_architecture/index.md

 Function hooks are actively used in CARET because they do not require changes to multiple existing packages and allow adding trace points in a flexible way.
 Only if it is not possible to add tracepoints by function hooking due to some constraints from implementation, tracepoints are added via another approach.

 All of recorded events are stored to a set of trace data CTF-based.
-It is visualized for user to observe application's performance and behavior.
+It is visualized for users to observe application's performance and behavior.

 [`caret_trace`](./caret_trace.md) is the main package for realizing recording. `caret_trace` collects events invoked in `rclcpp`, `rcl` and DDS.
 It is inconvenient to see actual time when data is consumed because data is consumed in a user code actually.
 [TILDE](./tilde.md) serves tracepoints to collect events which happens in a user code.
 CARET is able to refer to them for diving into events in a user code.